hcoberdalhoff/MEMPSToolkit/README.md

 ## Word of Warning

-This toolkit is far from complete and does not do enough errorhandling right now.
+This toolkit is far from complete and does not do enough error handling right now.
 Tread carefully.